(CNN)Here's a look at the Church of Jesus Christ of Latter-day Saints.

 1839 - Smith leads his followers to Commerce, Illinois, where he becomes mayor and renames the town Nauvoo.

 February 1844 - Smith announces his candidacy for president of the United States.

 February 1844 - Smith along with his brother Hyrum are jailed on charges of treason after using militia to protect Nauvoo from violence instigated by those opposed to Smith's church.

-1846-1847 - Brigham Young and his followers leave Illinois, settling in Salt Lake City, Utah.
+1846-1847 - Young and his followers leave Illinois, settling in Salt Lake City.
 Young becomes president of the church.

-April 6-8, 1877 - Dedication for the first operating Mormon Temple in Utah, in St. George.
-It is the only temple completed during Brigham Young's tenure as president.
+April 6-8, 1877 - Dedication for the first operating temple in Utah, in St. George.
+It is the only temple completed during Young's tenure as president.

 September 24, 1890 - The practice of polygamy is banned by the church.
 By 1910 members who continue the practice are excommunicated.

 April 6-24, 1893 - The Salt Lake Temple is dedicated in Salt Lake City.
-It is the largest in square footage and took 40 years to complete.
+It is the largest in square footage and takes 40 years to complete.

 1917-1940 - William H. King (D-UT) is the first Latter-Day Saints member to be a US senator.
 He also serves in the House from 1897-1900.